 Data regulations, especially strict ones like the ones in the Russian Federation, pose an intimidating challenge for companies that want to expand without facing fines and risking their business reputation.
 With the InCountry on Yandex.Cloud platform, that challenge will no longer delay your entry in the market or alter your Salesforce instance in any way.

-Firstly, the InCountry-Yandex.Cloud partnership guarantees that all of your Salesforce data in Russia will be stored in Yandex’s cutting-edge data centers throughout the country, taking care of the storage part of Federal Laws 152 FZ and 242 FZ.
-Secondly, on the InCountry side, all regulated data will also be processed and distributed in compliance with Russia’s data protection laws, so your organization will have complete and compliant coverage.
+Firstly, the InCountry-Yandex.Cloud partnership guarantees that InCountry will route all of your sensitive Salesforce data in Russia to be stored in Yandex’s data centers throughout the country, taking care of the storage part of Federal Laws 152 FZ and 242 FZ.
+Secondly, the InCountry platform will perpetually ensure all regulated data is processed and distributed in compliance with Russia’s data protection laws, so your organization will have complete and compliant coverage thanks to our solution.

-This means that you can use the same Salesforce instance in Russia and globally, and on Russia’s end (as well as other countries with data protection laws, if you’re using InCountry) any personal information about Russian citizens will not be visible to people using your Salesforce in another country.
+This means that you can use the same Salesforce instance in Russia and globally.
+Depending on which data regulation model you opt for, on Russia’s end (as well as other countries with data protection laws, if you’re using InCountry), you can choose whether or not to make any personal information about Russian citizens encrypted to people using your Salesforce in another country.
+Depending on how strict a country’s data regulations are, having the ability to encrypt sensitive information to those outside the country of origin is a massive boost to managing compliance.
 It’s a balancing act of simultaneously keeping your Salesforce cloud in Russia and worldwide on the same page, but partially on their own track for local data compliance reasons.

 A Compliant Salesforce Cloud in Russia